 Ready, Set, Pack: Holiday Suitcase Prep Made Easy

-Holiday times are upon us, and among all the excitement, there is one activity that is bound to take up time and cause conundrums: packing.
-Due to many airlines now charging extra for even a small carry-on trolley, packing light is a priority - and choosing wisely becomes even more important.
-Our packing guide is here to help you have a stylish holiday, minus the extra charges at the airport.
+Summer is here and with it, holiday planning is ramping up.
+Among the pre-trip excitement, there is one activity that is bound to take up time and cause conundrums: packing.
+Due to many airlines now charging extra for even a small carry-on trolley, packing light has become a priority for many – and choosing wisely becomes even more important.
+Our packing guide is here to help you have a chic holiday of eco-conscious style, minus the extra charges at the airport.

 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.

 What kind of holiday packing guide would this be without mentioning swimwear?
-Choose sleek, simple designs from SEPTEMBER or a more vibrant style from Sūndar Swim - both these brands create swimwear crafted from ECONYL, a regenerated nylon made with discarded fishing gear from landfills and oceans.
+Choose sleek, simple designs from AQVA Swimwear or a more vibrant style from Sūndar Swim - both these brands create swimwear crafted from ECONYL, a regenerated nylon made with discarded fishing gear from landfills and oceans.
+1 People's athleisure-inspired designs are also made from ECONYL, with some of the brand's fabrics offering UV protection.

 Perfecting your packing skills will help your holiday go more smoothly - while assuring maximum style.
 Choosing these eco-friendly essentials will assure that you look chic, and will also mean that you might have some space left in your suitcase for local delights.